 BRETON (Female) – In mid to late 1800s black cloth, silk, or satin skirts are worn, showing a white cambric chemisette; above the waist an elaborate folded, starched and embroidered band with silver or gold ornament.
 Headdress of white cambric with bows and ends standing out at one side fastened with jeweled pins.
 But the headdresses differ in the several parishes.
 Petticoats of various hue are worn one over the other, with vertical folds.
 Apron of embroidered cambric on silk sabots.

-BRITTANY (Male) – Short jacket of drab cloth.
+BRITTANY (Male) – French masquerade ball costumes included the Brittany for males.
+It was a short jacket of drab cloth.
 Long double-breasted waistcoat of black serge.
 Knee breeches that were made full at the waist and fastened with a belt.
 Black gaiters.
 Low shoes, and white felt hat.

 BERGER (of Louis XVI’s time) – Tunic of blue satin, trimmed with amber, cut square at the throat, and filled in with a frill.
 Sleeves slashed and filled in with white.
 Breeches of blue satin, trimmed amber, ribbon bow at the knees.
 White stockings.
 Low shoes, crook, and hat of blue satin trimmed amber.